The Sweetest Sign of Spring: Don’t Miss Mackinac Island’s Lilac Festival

 The History of the Lilac Festival on Mackinac Island

-For more than 75 years, the Mackinac Island Lilac Festival has been an annual celebration honoring the island’s rich community, culture, and natural wonder.
+For more than 75 years, the festival has been an annual celebration honoring the island’s rich community, culture, and natural wonder.

 Among the more than 250 kinds of lilacs that bloom during spring on this Upper Peninsula island, the lilacs that visitors see each June are from the same lilac plants that were on the island more than 200 years ago.